 Once admitted as an Honors candidate, planning becomes an important part of completing the curriculum and achieving an Honors designation.

-All Honors candidates meet with their program coordinator to discuss the specific parameters of what is expected out of the project in terms of length, research, etc..
+All Honors candidates meet with their committee to discuss the specific parameters of what is expected out of the project in terms of length, research, etc..
 But some general guidelines include a length of:

 A reading list will be established as well.